xapple/gefes/README.md

 How do we put the reads together to make genomes ?
 How are we going to figure out which short sequence was coming from which species ?
 This is what `gefes` is supposed to help with.

-Many objects common to any analysis such as a "FASTQ file pair", a "Sample", a "Aggregate of Samples", a "Sequence quality checker", an "Assembly", a "Read mapper" are provided.
+Many objects common to any analysis such as a "FASTQ file pair", a "Sample", a "Aggregate of Samples", a "Sequence quality checker", an "Assembly", a "Read mapper", a "Contig binner", etc. are provided.
 In addition you will find routines for sending these objects through well-known algorithms such as Sickle, Ray, Bowtie, etc. Lots of other functionality is also present such as a multitude of visualization in `matplotlib` and other things such as the ability to automatically distribute the computation on a network of computers (via SLURM).

 ## Overview:

 Starting from the raw reads there are about eight distinct processing steps in `gefes`:

-1. Cleaning
+1. Clean
 2. Co-Assemble
 3. Map
-4. Cluster contigs
+4. Bin contigs together
 5. Validate
 6. Assign taxonomy
 7. Annotate